wendyverdonk93/docs/content/payment-methods/banks/trustly/activate-trustly.md

 You can submit the application to activate the payment method through one of our account managers at <sales@multisafepay.com>

-Our Risk team will assess whether you are eligibe for this payment method.
+Our team will assess whether you are eligibe for this payment method.